Other: common comfrey, healing-herb, knitbone

 Dried root infused in carrier oil for topical use

-Specific: For external use only.
+Specific: Not for internal use.
 Do not apply to broken or abraded skin.
 Do not use when nursing.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

-For educational purposes only This information has not been evaluated by the Food and Drug Administration.
+For educational purposes only.
+This information has not been evaluated by the Food and Drug Administration.